 GSK and Bayer Corporation, the principal US subsidiary of Bayer AG, have signed an allocation agreement under which Bayer Corporation has agreed to pay 95% of all settlements and compensatory damages judgments with each party retaining responsibility for its own attorneys' fees and any punitive damages.
-The federal cases have been consolidated in a multidistrict litigation proceeding in the US District Court for the District of Minnesota.
-Numerous cases are scheduled for trial in state and federal courts during 2006.
+The federal cases have been consolidated in a multidistrict litigation proceeding in the US District Court for the District of Minnesota, Numerous cases are scheduled for proceeding in the OS District Court for the District of Millinesota.
+Numerous cases are scheduled to trial in state and federal courts during 2006.
 To date two statewide class actions have been certified - a medical monitoring case in Pennsylvania and a Consumer Fraud and Deceptive Business Practices Act case in Illinois.
 The medical monitoring action was dismissed by the court on summary judgment.
 Another class action, in which GSK was not named as a defendant, has been certified in Oklahoma.
 A substantial number of claims for death or serious injury have been settled and many others alleging muscle aches and pains have been voluntarily or involuntarily dismissed.